Sushil Kumar Dhara: Early life

 Dhara was born on 2 March 1911 in Tikarampur (near Tamluk) in Mahisadal in the present Purba Medinipur district into a Hindu Mahishya family.
 He was involved in political activities from his school days.
 He studied at the prestigious Hamilton High School in Tamluk and subsequently, completed his education from Vidyasagar College in 1937.
 Later, in 1940, he participated in the Satyagraha movement of Gandhi.
 In August 1942, he played the lead role in launching an anti-British movement in undivided Midnapore along with Satish Chandra Samanta and Ajoy Mukherjee.
 The movement helped to free Tamralipta from British rule and a free government was formed in this region on 17 December 1942.
 Vidyut Bahini, the armed unit of the parallel Government of Tamluk was also commanded by him.
 As a member of Tamralipta Jatiya Sarkar, which is better known as Tamralipta National Government, formed during the Movement of 1942, Dhara held the portfolios of War and Home.
-He was an highly revered figure and was given the honorific epithet of "Gana nayak", roughly translating to "People's leader".
+He was a highly revered figure and was given the honorific epithet of "Gana nayak", roughly translating to "People's leader".
 During the period of British governance, Dhara spent 12 years and 4 months in prison.